FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 He said the total estimated expenditure of €561 million was a very impressive amount that

-was only surpassed by Dublin City Council.---
+was only surpassed by Dublin City Council.
+---
 26

 He referred to the amount of €402 plus million that was allocated to HAP which, he said,